yonghoonkwon/Deep-Reflectance-Code/README.md

 ### Get Started

 * The code relies on [vlfeat](http://www.vlfeat.org/), and [matconvnet](http://www.vlfeat.org/matconvnet), which should be downloaded and built before running the experiments.
-(Supprting the current newest version [matconvnet-1.0-beta18](http://www.vlfeat.org/matconvnet/download/), but I may not keep adding support to this repo in the future.)
+(Supprting the current newest version [matconvnet-1.0-beta18](http://www.vlfeat.org/matconvnet/download/), but I may not keep adding support in the future.)

 * Download the model [VGG-M](http://www.vlfeat.org/matconvnet/pretrained) to `data/models` (older models can also be updated using the `vl_simplenn_tidy` function).